qmk/qmk_firmware/keyboards/jones/v.0.3/keymaps/default_jp/readme.md

-# Default JP-style keymap for jones
+# Default JP-style keymap for Jones